moogacs/docs.buf.build/docs/how-to/replace-protoc-with-buf.md

 one `buf.gen.yaml` templates.

-For example, if you need different `buf.gen.yaml` configurations for your *public* and *private* API definitions, you might have something along the lines of the following (where the `public` directory contains your public APIs, and the `private` directory contains your private APIs):
+For example, if you need different `buf.gen.yaml` configurations for your *public* and *private* API definitions, you might consider a setup like this, where the `public` directory contains your public APIs and the `private` directory contains your private APIs:

 ```sh
 $ buf generate public --template buf.public.gen.yaml